igormusic/groovyContext/README.md

 - which objects are part of the evaluation context (account, plan and product in example above)
 - what are the properties of those objects (paymentCount, discountPercent and paymentCost)
+- what formula is used for the calculation

 See ScriptingTest for example of the creating context and driving code generation based on the context.